livegnik/2way-poc-design/01-protocol/01-identifiers-and-namespaces.md

 Properties:

-* Device identifiers are represented as Parents linked to an identity Parent.
+* Device identifiers are represented as [Parents](02-object-model.md) linked to an identity Parent.
-* Device identifiers may carry scoped authority defined by typed edges.
+* Device identifiers may carry scoped authority defined by typed [Edges](02-object-model.md).
 * Device identifiers may be independently revoked.

 Invariants: